Skip to main content

 }

-The interview_link comes from the experiment object you fetched in Step 2.
+The interview_link comes from the study object you fetched in Step 2.
 It looks like https://app.userjourneys.ai/i/xK9mR2pQ.
 Appending ?reference_id= to the link passes the user’s identity through to the webhook payload.
 This is how you match a completed interview back to the user who clicked — even if multiple users are interviewing at the same time.
 You can pass any identifier: a user ID, email, UUID, or whatever your system uses.

-Step 4: Handle the webhook
+Step 4: Handle the webhook and fetch the transcript

 import crypto from "node:crypto";